 After 12 March 2021: $1,495

 Group discounts available.

 The session uses an ANZSOG case study on a national occupational licensing system to open up and explore the following issues for managers.
-A key aim of the session is to develop participants’ understanding of the perspectives that jurisidictions other than their own bring to the table:
+A key aim of the session is to develop participants’ understanding of the perspectives that jurisdictions other than their own bring to the table.

-- Fiscal federalism, agreements, the implications of horizontal equalisation and fiscal imbalance
+- fiscal federalism: intergovernmental agreements, the implications of horizontal equalisation and fiscal imbalance

-- Implications of the changing context: the new governance, digital governance
+- Implications of the changing context for the craft of intergovernmental management: the new governance, digital governance, information age federalism

 This session brings all of the above together in the concept of practice modes, in which participants learn to ask questions about their role and tasks such as what kind of a situation or task is this?
 What ideas, perceptions, interests and cultures are at play here, including my own?
 How appropriate are different actions for me in this situation?
 What is most appropriate?